Teradata/developer-resources/docs/install-ai-unlimited/quickstart/subscribe-image-csp.md

 4. Wait for Azure to process your subscription.
 It can take a few minutes for your subscription to become active.

   The subscription status is displayed on the page.
-Alternatively, you can go to the **Subscriptions** page on the Azure portal to view your active subscriptions.

 </TabItem>
 </Tabs>